astral-sh/ty/docs/reference/type-system-features.md

 # Type system features

-This page summarizes the support for various type system features in ty.
+This issue summarizes the support for various type system features in ty.
 Sections are organized to follow the structure of the [Python typing specification](https://typing.python.org/en/latest/spec/), with some additional sections at the end.

 ## Special types and type qualifiers